-The 2021/22 housing benefit budgets have been prepared assuming no change to claimant numbers compared to those for 2020/21.
+The 2022/23 housing benefit budgets have been prepared assuming a small reduction to claimant numbers compared to those for 2021/22.
 Given that effectively the value of housing benefit payments is almost 100% reimbursed through government grant, the overall effect of any changes in caseload is felt not to be significant at this stage.

-The proposed rollout of Universal Credit took place from June 2018 for Broxtowe residents who use the Heanor Job Centre and November 2018 for those who use the Beeston Job Centre.
+The rollout of Universal Credit took place from June 2018 for Broxtowe residents who use the Heanor Job Centre and November 2018 for those who use the Beeston Job Centre.
 A reduction in benefits administration subsidy has been assumed in the MTFS to reflect this.